DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 and most responded to, thus reinforcing the value of vlogging for a sense of community.

-Patricia Lange points out a number of what she calls (mis)conceptions about YouTube.
+Patricia Langeon the other hand, points out a number of what she calls (mis)conceptions about YouTube.
 The first is that YouTube is a video sharing site.
 She argues that in addition to sharing videos there, ‘for a subset of participants, YouTube is an imagined community of people who share an